grantium/diyqda/README.md

 ## How I came to this project

-While analyzing a body of text files, I fell into a pattern of collecting documents that were essentially this:
+While analyzing a body of text files, I fell into a pattern of collecting documents that were basically this:

 ```
 --- (yaml header)